Fredwuz/venom-bot-WhatsappWebBot/README.md

 you also have to change `yourNumber` in [config.json](config.json) to your Whatsapp Number(with area code e.g. 49 for germany) and move it inside the Scripts folder so only you have excess to the command <br>
 there is a help command <br>
 after that you just have to Scan the Qr-Code in the console and it will start<br>
-you also have to create the Folders "Sticker", "bilder", "audio" and "video" outside the Scripts folder like this<br>
+you also have to create the Folders "Sticker", "bilder", "audio", "video" and a bans.txt outside the Scripts folder like this<br>
 ![Image](https://i.imgur.com/up8tq5S.png)